OscarOdh/GMMK3_RGB/README.md

 # GMMK3 RGB

-**Your keyboard glows green.
-Every key you press flashes blue and fades back.
+**Your keys sit at whatever color you pick.
+Press one and it flashes a second color, then fades back.
 One 6 MB exe, no service, no launcher, no account.**

 A lightweight standalone lighting controller for a **Glorious GMMK 3 100% ANSI** running custom QMK firmware with the OpenRGB Raw HID protocol.
 Four threads, written in Rust.

-All coloring is customizable.
 Caps Lock indicated via top right LED near knob.

 ---